 Marital happiness is very strongly linked to overall levels of day-to-day happiness[x].
 This is echoing the subject of our previous episode.

 In fact a good marriage it is often considered the strongest predictor of global happiness.
-For example a study in 1988[xi] collected data on over 1500 participants about their overall happiness and level of happiness in specific areas including marriage, work, finances, community and health.
-They found that martial happiness was more strongly linked to overall happiness than any of the other factors.
+For example a study in 1988[xi] collected data on over 1500 participants about their overall happiness and level of happiness in specific areas including marriage, work, finances, community, and health.
+They found that marital happiness was more strongly linked to overall happiness than any of the other factors.

 But there’s more to happiness than just feeling good.
 Happiness goes on to have positive outcomes across all areas of life: happy people are more optimistic, confident, sociable, kind and adventurous, leading them to be more successful in many areas.
 Specific benefits of happiness include[xii]: